Stasn13/Multichain-wallet/README.md

 ## Setup
 Make sure that you've Node > 20

 `pnpm install`

 ## Areas for Improvement

 Future Development Focus:
 - The primary emphasis should be on enhancing the wallet connection experience.
 Appkit might be changed to a custom implemntation, resulting in reduction of bandle size and providing better accounts control.
 - UI toolkit implemenation.
 MUI is good enough for PoC, but should be changed for a custom solution with a11y support.
+Meantime MUI components might be refactored incapsulating styles to `*.style.ts` files
 - Implement wallet interaction within send/swap/bridge features.
 - The TokenList component is bottleneck of application performance.
-Might be optimised with lazy loading for inifinity scroll
+Might be enhanced with lazy loading for inifinity scroll.
+- Unit tests might cover change wallet edge cases

 # React + TypeScript + Vite